si3mshady/kyle_mentorship/week1/ReadMe.md

   grafana-data:
 ```

-I've verified the following image versions on Docker Hub:

 - `postgres:14.7`: The latest version of the official PostgreSQL Docker image as of May 2024.
 - `prom/prometheus:v2.43.0`: The latest stable version of the Prometheus Docker image as of May 2024.